emroczko/Flight-discover-server/README.md

 # TASS-flight-discover

+## Data preparation

+Download the data from links provided in project documentation and place files in the data/raw directory.
+After that run scripts from data_preparation directory using command:
+> python script_name.py

 ## PostgreSQL database preparation

 Run the scripts in the following order:
 1. database/role.sql
 2. database/database.sql
 3. database/schema.sql
-4. database/load_data.sql (After possible adjustment of the path to the file.
-If you are using Windows, this file has to be in C:\Users\Public directory)
+4. database/load_data.sql (After adjustment of the path to the file.
+File must be in public directory - for example C:\Users\Public directory on Windows systems)

 ## Starting Spring Boot server